 Acceptance: After a double-blind peer review, qualifying Regular Papers may be accepted as either Full Papers or Short Papers.

-The best 20% of the presented conference papers will be recommended for further review for publication in IEEE IAS periodicals (IEEE IAS Transactions & Magazine).
+The 20% of the presented conference papers will be recommended for further review for publication in IEEE IAS periodicals (IEEE IAS Transactions & Magazine).

 All papers presented in the conference will be submitted for inclusion into the IEEE Xplore Digital Library and Scopus Library.